Banana Pi resources

 Boots but no network:

-- Connect via serial console or HDMI + keyboard to diagnose.
+- Connect via serial console or HDMI plus keyboard to diagnose the problem.

 - Run ip link to confirm the interface is detected.

-- Check your router/DHCP server logs for lease requests.
+- Check your router or DHCP server logs for lease requests.

 Root filesystem is read-only or shows "out of space" errors:

 - The first-boot expansion script may have failed.
-Many distributions provide a manual resize tool (e.g. armbian-config or raspi-config equivalent).
+Many distributions provide a manual resize tool, such as armbian-config or a raspi-config equivalent.

-- Check df -h to see if the partition is actually full or if it was not expanded.
+- Check df -h to see whether the partition is actually full or simply was not expanded.

 - If the microSD card has bad sectors, the filesystem may remount read-only to protect data.
 Replace the card.